Professional Wrestling Is Life

-The wrestler's arm is raised, and he gives thanks to the world.
+The wrestler's arm is raised, and they give thanks to the world.

-He stands in the ring for a moment, reflecting on his life.
-He mourns the passing of the moment, but he is proud to have lived it.
+The wrestler stands in the ring for a moment, reflecting on their life.
+They mourn the passing of the moment, but they are proud for having lived it.

-And then the wrestler slips back into the dark from whence he came; behind the curtain.
+And then the wrestler slips back into the dark from whence they came; behind the curtain, and into the unknown.